Assam NRC: Strong action being mulled for irregularities

 In the second half of 2018, the current Circle Officer was appointed.

-She along with the deputy commissioner informed the NRC authority about the irregularities and started the process of reverification.
+She along with the deputy commissioner informed the NRC authority about the irregularities and started the process of re-verification.

 Calls made to the Kamrup Deputy Commissioner remained unanswered.